zhaojunmeng/docker-sdp-perforce-server-for-unreal-engine/README.md

 * #### Build it yourself

-In the project root directory, use the following command to build the image using p4d version r22.2
+In the project root directory, use the following command to build the image (using p4d version r22.2 as default).

 ```bash